 A Comprehensive Library

 The Resilient Brain Project is a website with resources for twelve mental health struggles and related topics.
-It spans the struggles of trauma, depression, identity and discrimination, anxiety, grief and loss, stress, body image, sexuality, and more.
-Within each topic are five categories – Actions For Now, For Allies, You’re Not Alone, Master the Subject, and Advocate.
+Some of the topics covered are trauma, depression, identity and discrimination, anxiety, grief and loss, stress, body image, and sexuality.
+Five categories make up each page – Actions For Now, For Allies, You’re Not Alone, Master the Subject, and Advocate.

-Each category contains website articles, guided meditations, interactive pages, statistics, help lines, and other useful tools.
+Within each category are website articles, guided meditations, interactive pages, statistics, help lines, and other useful tools.
 We understand that mental health struggles impact the individual, their loved ones, and extended network.
 Also that family members, partners, co-workers, and acquaintances impact those who are struggling.

 As such, we created these five categories with the intent to support, educate, and promote overall healing.